AaronElizondo/Mycode/README.md

 # mycode (Python Basics)

+Version control is important and will help with keeping everything up to date.
+This is a great thing to learn!

 The projects in this repository are for my education of the coding language Python.
 I am new to creating code so most of the projects will be pretty basic but maybe i can help you on your journey to learn a programing language.
 Best of luck in the crazy computer world friends!